Maintaining attractive, functional parks and sports fields doesn’t have to cost the earth

 - Community residents appear to be satisfied with methods of weed control that do not expose people to toxic pesticides in parks and on sports fields.
 Managers reported that complaints are minimal.

-Cities and towns that are resisting bans on non-essential pesticides, like some in Manitoba and Alberta, can take heart from the experiences of their peers in other municipalities, who are successfully controlling weeds without using the riskier pesticides.
+Cities and towns that are resisting bans on non-essential uses of pesticides, like some in Manitoba and Alberta, can take heart from the experiences of their peers in other municipalities, who are successfully controlling weeds without using the riskier pesticides.
 The complete report — Municipal Weed Control: Lessons from Ground Zero — is available on CAPE’s web site.